kkalinowski/lib12/README.md

 lib12 is set of useful classes and extension created for .NET framework.
 During my work with .NET framework I created many classes and function that can be reused across different projects. lib12 is using .NET Standard 2.0

-Current version available on nuget - https://www.nuget.org/packages/lib12 My blog describing library setup and content - https://kkalinowski.net/2018/10/07/lib12-my-helper-library/
+Current version available on nuget - https://www.nuget.org/packages/lib12

+My blog describing how I work on library and its content - https://kkalinowski.net/2018/10/07/lib12-my-helper-library/

 ## Table of Contents
 1. [Fluent SQL query builder](#fluent-sql-query-builder)